smithlabcode/methpipe/README.md

 methylated domains (PMD), hyper-methylated regions (HyperMR), and allele-specific methylated regions (AMR).

-Release 4.1.2
+Release 5.0.0
 ===================

-This is a pre-release in preparation for the transition to using SAM files by default.
-This pre-release no longer supports `mr` files, which means that the `to-mr` program has been eliminated and replaced by a program called `format_reads`, which merges mates in paired-end SAM files, also converting them to a standardized SAM format depending on the mapper it originates from.
+This new release no longer supports `mr` files, which means that the `to-mr` program has been eliminated and replaced by a program called `format_reads`, which merges mates in paired-end SAM files, also converting them to a standardized SAM format depending on the mapper it originates from.
+Additionally, the `htslib` library is now required, and instructions to install it in different environments are discussed below.

-Additionally, the `htslib` library is now required, and instructions to install it in different environments are discussed bellow
+If working with MR files is necessary for your analysis, we refer users to methpipe version [4.1.1](https://github.com/smithlabcode/methpipe/releases/tag/v4.1.1), which is the last release that contains programs that take MR as input.

-## Installing release 4.1.2
+## Installing release 5.0.0

 ### Required libraries